Lung cancer in non-smokers is more common than you think

 Around 6,000 people who have never smoked die from lung cancer each year.
-Some experts believe that because it's primarily seen as a 'smoker's disease', lung cancer doesn't get the attention or funding it deserves.
-We explore how such stigma affects patients and the risk factors for the condition.
+Some experts believe that because it's primarily seen as a 'smoker's disease, lung cancer doesn't get the attention or funding it deserves.
+We explore how such stigma affects lung cancer patients and the risk factors for the condition.

 After breast cancer, lung cancer is the second most common type of cancer for women aged 25-74.
 It's also still thought of as a smoker's disease.

 But a recent study estimated last year that around 6,000 people who'd never smoked died from the disease.
 Although smoking (which doctors call a 'modifiable risk') accounts for 86% of lung cancers, too often we have no control over a diagnosis like this.